Dolmant/thincats/README.md

 no fetched manifest and no meta theme colour use https

+james:

+The hint of yellow and blue (within the summary page) looks good.
+Wouldn’t mind seeing these colour combos – in the same proportion - in the other tabs ‘resources’, ‘investor portal’ etc. i.e. outlines, heading etc.
+My understanding is that we no longer will use the ThinCats (animal) logo.
+The two ThinCats logos in the home page are clearly different.
+For congruency I would suggest the normal white background ‘ThinCats Australia’ and for the purpose of keeping the same entry effect (which I like), instead of it being ‘black’ have it start off as all white.
+Subheading: “Smart business”  - first time I’ve heard of this though I don’t mind it.
+But ‘Australia’ should be the default.

+Perhaps banner is the wrong word…currently where is says ‘smart business’.
+We could a have all the aforementioned words roll after on another.
+Not horizontally like a stock market banner, but vertically flicking between each word.
+So it would read:
+ThinCats – Australia
+ThinCats – Smart Business
+ThinCats – Marketplace
+ThinCats – Borrowing
+ThinCats – Investing

 todo:
-back button should trigger the back of the app as well parse hashlinks to go to the correct place faq links need to be working
+resources page - download links! cloudfront caching? back button should trigger the back of the app as well parse hashlinks to go to the correct place faq links need to be working